vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 When vSphere with Tanzu is deployed on VDS networking, you can deploy an external container registry (Harbor) for Tanzu Kubernetes clusters.

-There are two main supported installation methods for Harbor:

-* [Helm-based deployment](https://goharbor.io/docs/2.3.0/install-config/harbor-ha-helm/) to a Kubernetes cluster: This installation method may be preferred if you are already invested in Helm.
+The supported installation method for Harbor in a vSphere with Tanzu environment is described below:

 * [VM-based deployment](https://goharbor.io/docs/2.3.0/install-config/installation-prereqs) using `docker-compose`: This installation method is recommended in cases where Tanzu Kubernetes Grid is installed in an air-gapped environment and no pre-existing Kubernetes clusters exist on which to install Harbor.